 What is the difference between MMS and SMS?

-MMS (multimedia messaging service) and SMS (short message service) are two text formats you can use in your mobile marketing efforts.
-You send MMS and SMS messages to deliver promotions, transactional, and other brand messages to your subscribers.
+MMS (multimedia messaging service) and SMS (short message service) are two text formats you use in your mobile marketing efforts.
+You send MMS and SMS messages through mobile networks to deliver notifications, promotions, and reminders to your audience.

-While SMS and MMS both have their place in your marketing strategy and require consent, they differ in what they can do.
+While both SMS and MMS have their place in your marketing strategy and are similar when it comes to consent, they differ in capabilities.

 Key differences between MMS and SMS